Andreas del Rio of Mexico

 Role in Life Processes

 Necessary for full health of plants and animals.

 Vanadium occurs in many minerals in minute quantities.
 It is not mined from any specific mineral, but rather obtained as a by-product from other mining processes.
-Vanadium is mined from magnetite concentrations in layered mafic igneous rocks, mainly in South Africa, and from sandstone uranium deposits in Russia, China and the USA.
-It is also obtained from Venezuelan crude oil, where it occurs in small amounts.
+Vanadium is extracted from magnetite concentrations in layered mafic igneous rocks, mainly in South Africa, and from sandstone uranium deposits in Russia, China and the U.S. It is also recovered from Venezuelan crude oil, where it occurs in small amounts.
 Some vanadium-bearing minerals include carnotite, descloizite, vanadium sulfide (patronite) and vanadinite.